jking-inc/WorkoutTracker/README.md

 4) "About" and "Contact" links from the nav bar currently don't work due to an issue with express not able to locate the correct file path to the HTML docs.

-5) Delete feature has not been added at this time.
+5) The app is saving the new workout but it's not saving the text when it's typed in.
+It's writing a new entry to the database however.
+Delete feature working at this time.